 To avoid this, take the aspirin 8 hours after the last ibuprofen, then wait at least ½ hour before taking any more ibuprofen.
 Take other pain pills and antibiotics as directed.

 Ice Bag, Inclined Sleeping and Swelling – Use a cold pack (a plastic bag of peas works well) to the face over the area where the procedure was done for 10 minutes at a time, twice an hour, for the first 6 hours.
-An ice bag can be used periodically for the rest of the day of surgery and the next day.
+An ice bag can be used periodically for the rest of the day post-surgery and the next day.
 Do not use hot packs or a hot water bottle.

 Stitches and “Barrier Membrane” – The stitches and barrier membrane over the extraction site are usually dissolvable and need to be in place for at least 7 days and may last up to 3 weeks.

 Oral Hygiene – Do not use a water-pik or an electric toothbrush around the surgical area for 6 weeks after the procedure.
 After that, it should be OK.
-Around the surgery area, for the first 2 weeks use a soft bristled toothbrush with light pressure.
+Around the surgery area, for the first 2 weeks use a soft-bristled toothbrush with light pressure.

 You can brush the areas not worked on with your usual toothbrush.
 Do not floss around the tooth/teeth worked on for 1 week, so you don’t accidentally take out any of the stitches.
 After 4 weeks, there should be no oral hygiene restrictions, except for water-piks and electric toothbrushes as noted above.